-World Darts Championship: History, Winners and Betting
+World Darts Championship: Winners and Strategy

 The PDC World Darts Championship is the ultimate darts competition and the highlight of the year for darts fans with the best darts players arriving at Alexandra Palace for a fantastic few weeks of darts action, and the chance for the victor to win a share of the £1.8 million prize pot - the biggest in the game of darts.
 Michael van Gerwen won the tournament for the second time last year, and he will go into the tournament as the heavy favourite to reclaim the title, with Gary Anderson and Peter Wright the other contenders for the prize.